Skip to Main Content

 • Understand what generative AI is and how it can be applied in your research

-• Develop practical skills for using generative AI tools effectively in academic work
+• How to use AI tools effectively in academic tasks

-• Learn to craft effective and ethical AI prompts tailored to research needs
+• Learn to craft effective and ethical AI prompts for different research needs

 • Explore the ethical considerations of AI use